emmanuel-arize/arizeblog/Power-Query/_posts/2023-04-17-Data-Transformation.md

 ### Renaming Columns
-To rename a column heading you can double click on the column heading start typing the new name but since we are writing the code, let use the **Table.RenameColumns** function to write the code named **ColumnRenamed** to rename the column Country Name to Country.
+To rename a column heading you can double click on the column heading and start typing the new name but since we are performing these operations writing the M code oursleves, let use the **Table.RenameColumns** function to write the code below named **ColumnRenamed** to rename the column named Country Name to Country.

 <br>